What Do Criminal Investigator or Special Agent Do?

 - Case management software

-Becoming a Criminal Investigator or Special Agent
+How to Become a Criminal Investigator or Special Agent

 How Long Does it Take to Become a Criminal Investigator or Special Agent?

-Who Employs Criminal Investigators and Special Agents?
+Where do Criminal Investigators and Special Agents Work?

 The table below shows some of the most common industries where those employed in this career field work.